So, free software did get your attention!

 Another great browser with a ton of features that is easily customizable through extensions.

 You may be wondering why I use more than one browser.
-I generally keep all TuxBoy and Our Legacy Matters work on Chrome and use Firefox for everything else — it's just a personal preference.
+I generally keep all TuxBoy work on Chrome and use Firefox for everything else — it's just a personal preference.
 More importantly, I use multiple web browsers and phone operating systems to ensure that our websites look their best on any device.

 LibreOffice is an open source office suite that includes word processing (Writer), presentation (Impress), spreadsheet (Calc), drawing application (Draw), database designer (Base), and formula editor (Math).
 As you would expect, we primarily use Writer, Impress and Calc for most everything.